 In its early years, the ANC was concerned mainly with constitutional protest.
 Worker militancy emerged in the wake of the First World War and continued through the 1920s.
 It included strikes and an anti-pass campaign, given impetus by women, particularly in the Free State, resisting the extension of the pass laws to them.

 The Free State province produced 48,0% (17 000 t) of the 2015/16 commercial crop.
 The leading dry bean producer in South Africa.

 Olive Tree Forest

 The largest wild olive tree forest in South Africa is located at 20 km outside Parys near Venterskroon

 The 1914 Rebellion started in Memel three and a half years after the establishment of the Union of South Africa.
-In 1914, when war broke out between Britain and Germany, the South African government’s announcement that its indeed to invade German South West Africa (today’s Namibia), fighting broke out between former Generals of the Anglo-Boer War and government forces.
+In 1914, when war broke out between Britain and Germany, the South African government’s announcement that also was going to invade German South West Africa (today’s Namibia), fighting broke out between former Generals of the Anglo-Boer War and government forces.

 The Maloti Route is the longest signed tourism route in South Africa.
 It starts in Harrismith and proceeds through the Free State to the Orange River after which it crosses the Eastern Cape to the N2 on the Wild Coast.
 It also includes Lesotho from the north to the south.
 In the Free State it passes through Ladybrand, Hobhouse, Wepener, Vanstadensrus and Zastron on the R26 Route.